21 Types of Architectural Arches

 horseshoe arch

 A horseshoe arch is an arch that is in the form of a horseshoe.
 The intrados of this arch is more curved than a semicircle.
 Intrados gets widened above the springing line before getting narrowed to the top.
-The center of the curve lies above the springing line of the arch.
+The centre of the curve lies above the springing line of the arch.
 The rise of the arch is greater than the radius of the arc.
-There are two types of horseshoe arches such as rounded horseshoe arch and pointed horseshoe arch.
-Rounded horseshoe arch has a circular or rounded top formed by one arc with a single center.
+There are two types of horseshoe arches such as rounded horseshoe arches and pointed horseshoe arches.
+A rounded horseshoe arch has a circular or rounded top formed by one arc with a single centre.

 pointed horseshoe arch